bidulgi69/spring-mysql-multiTenants/README.md

 ## How does it work
 Save the Datasources you want to connect in form of `[Key, ConnectionFactory]`<br>
-The key returned by the `detectCurrentLookupKey` function is used to select the `ConnectionFactory`.
+The key returned by the `determineCurrentLookupKey` function is used to select the `ConnectionFactory`.

     @Bean
     override fun connectionFactory(): ConnectionFactory {